 A beautiful smile is a gift to others, and it makes you feel confident about your appearance.
 Smiles are so powerful that they can even influence the moods of those around you!

-But what if you feel like smiling but are held back by missing teeth?
+But what if you feel like smiling, but you're held back by missing teeth?
 You may not feel confident enough to interact comfortably with others because you’re sure that the gap in your smile is all they notice.
 And unfortunately, you may be right.

 At Joel R. Koch DDS, we have several solutions to replace missing teeth and restore your smile.
-Dentures may not be the first solution that comes to mind, but you may be surprised to see how much they’ve improved in comfort, fit, function, and appearance.
+Full and partial dentures at our West Chester, OH dental office are a time-tested tooth replacement, and you may be surprised to see how much they’ve improved in comfort, fit, function, and appearance.

 Our goal is to help you move past a life of embarrassment and discomfort toward a healthier smile that you want to share with others.
 Please call to arrange a consultation with Dr. Koch to get started, and we’ll have you smiling confidently again in no time!